 Mary Anointing

 A sweet musk fragrance drifts through the room as Mary, the sister of Martha and Lazarus, pours pure nard on the feet of Jesus.
 The perfume soothes and calms, creating a homely, open-hearted atmosphere.
 While all the gospels have a version of Jesus being anointed by a woman (Mark 14:3–9; Matthew 26:6–13; Luke 7:36–50; ), as John’s gospel tells this story (John 12:1–8), the anointing marks the beginning of the great passing over of Jesus.
 In John’s gospel, this scene of pathos is set six days before the Passover, at the home of Martha and Mary, in the small village of Bethany that is on the eastern slope of the Mount of Olives just outside Jerusalem.
 For John, Mary’s tender pouring out of love as she anoints her beloved companion, prefigures and prepares Jesus for the sacred ritual when he will wash of his disciple’s feet, walk the way of the cross and be anointed as his crucified body is placed in the tomb.
-Hence, every year we listen to this alluring story on the Monday of Holy Week, inviting us to participate in and enact the same out-pouring of love as we follow the way to Calvary, enterinto the emptiness of the tomb and are transformed in the contemplative awakening of resurrection.
+Hence, every year we listen to this alluring story on the Monday of Holy Week, inviting us to participate in and enact the same out-pouring of love as we follow the way to Calvary, entering into the emptiness of the tomb and are transformed in the contemplative awakening of resurrection.